- Reference Number: HEY1240/2021

 Introduction

-An angiogram is a test of mapping the blood vessels using an X-ray machine.
-It is done to find out if your blood vessels are diseased.
-It is performed in a special X-ray room which looks like an operating theatre by a radiologist who is a doctor that specialises in reading X-rays and performing keyhole treatments under X-ray guidance.
-An angioplasty is a treatment whereby the doctor uses specialised devices (balloons or stents) to stretch open a narrowing in the artery.
+A renal angiogram is a test which maps the blood vessels (arteries not veins) using an X-ray machine.
+It is done to find out if the blood vessel supplying the kidney(s) is/are diseased.
+It is performed in a special X-ray room which looks like an operating theatre by a vascular radiologist who is a doctor that specialises in reading X-rays and performing keyhole treatments under X-ray guidance.

 Arteries supply blood to the organs and muscles in your body.
-An angiogram allows the doctor to see if there is a blockage or narrowing in a blood vessel that may interfere with the normal flow of blood though the body.
+A renal angiogram allows the doctor to see if there is a blockage or narrowing in a blood vessel that may interfere with the normal flow of blood to the kidney.
 These arteries can become partly blocked or completely blocked from a build-up of cholesterol cells or other material.
-This therefore reduces the blood flow to part of your body supplied by those arteries e.g. your legs.
-An angiogram will provide your doctor with information to see if you need treatment such as angioplasty, bypass surgery or whether you can be treated with tablets.
+This therefore reduces the blood flow your kidney.
+A renal angiogram will provide your doctor with information to see if may benefit from treatment such as angioplasty or more commonly stenting.

 Can there be any complications or risks?